acmdas/das_fieldstones/morefieldstones2020.md

 Thursday, 06 August 2020

 “*Quem deus vult perdere, prius dementat*.
 [Whom the gods would destroy they first drive mad.] … Dementia: loss of memory, history, & therefore of a future.
 That is our difficulty: we are all demented now.”—[David Warren](https://www.davidwarrenonline.com/2020/08/06/ignore-gentle-reader/)

-## A Machine
-Saturday, 01 August 2020

-“The brain being indeed a machine, we must not hope to find its artifice through other ways than those which are used to find the artifice of the other machines.
-It thus remains to do what we would do for any other machine; I mean to dismantle it piece by piece and to consider what these can do separately and together.”—Nicolaus Steno, *On the Brain*, 1669

 ## Achievement
 Friday, 31 July 2020